-If you are a CCI major, or student taking a class offered by CCI, and your card is not allowing you to gain access to any of the labs, please email firstname.lastname@example.org or visit the CCI Helpdesk in Woodward 313 to have this corrected.
+If you are a CCI major, or student taking a class offered by CCI, and your card is not allowing you to gain access to any of the labs, please email email@example.com or contact the IT Service Desk (704.687.5500) to have access investigated and corrected.

-In addition to the two 24x7 open computer labs, there is a speciality computer lab in Cone 169 with 20 high end Windows 10 workstations for use by students in the CCI forensics course sections.
-CCI students are able to log into the systems, but only students enrolled in the Fall 2021 forensics class are granted additional administrative permissions to complete lab assignments.
-The Woodward 140 tiered classroom/computer lab has a total of 55 Windows 10 workstations.
+In addition to the two 24x7 open computer labs, there is a speciality computer lab in Cone 169 with 20 high end Windows 10 workstations for use by students in the CCI forensics course sections and CCI Masters majors.
+CCI students are able to log into the systems, but only students enrolled in the Fall 2022 forensics class are granted additional administrative permissions to complete lab assignments.
+The Woodward 140 tiered classroom/computer lab has a total of 52 Windows 10 workstations.
 It is ocassionally made available for CCI group activities when classes are not scheduled.